The Site - Maps - The name - A short History

 Historically, the name applied to the tree-lined footpath leading from the end of Willow Lane to the river Lune.

-The most common current usage of the name, and the most inclusive, is for the area marked on Google Maps.
+The most common current usage of the name, and the most inclusive, is for the area (which used to be - see below) marked on Google Maps.
 This area is also marked in an appendix to the Tree Preservation Order imposed by Lancaster City Council in December 2011.
 The TPO report refers to the area “commonly known locally as Freeman’s Wood”.

 A development proposal for this area, produced by Satnam Investment Ltd, applies the name only to a small triangular plot next to Coronation Field, which is owned by the City Council.